Is matched betting legal is one of the most common questions we get asked.

 It’s not just us folk here at The Sure Bettor who are so keen on matched betting.

 The method has been praised up and down the UK and has been featured in a number of different articles and media outlets.
 Below are just a few of the companies who love matched betting like we do:

 How does matched betting work?

 We won’t go into too much detail about how matched betting works, as we do this in other articles.

-However, in basic terms, bettors use a concept called back and lay betting which takes out any chance involved with normal gambling.
+In basic terms, bettors use a concept called back and lay betting which removes any risk involved with normal betting.

 Here’s an example to help explain.

 Let’s say Bookmaker A are offering a £20 free bet if you sign up and bet £10.

 So you’d follow the simple process below: